-- We understood the Company's policies and processes, control mechanisms and methods in relation to the revenue recognition for revenue contracts and evaluated the design and operative effectiveness of the financial controls from the above through our test of control procedures. - We obtained and read the terms of sample revenue contracts to evaluate the management's process to assess nature of contractual performance obligations, the point of time for transfer of control to customer and other relevant terms necessary for revenue recognition. - We tested revenue, on sample basis, recorded during the period closer to year-end by testing the supporting documentation. - We performed analytical procedures and conducted inquiries with senior management about any unusual trends of revenue recognition. - For EPC contracts, on sample basis, we performed the following procedures among others: - Provision for liquidated damages and claims: Discussed with management and project teams to understand the status of the project and likelihood of customers imposing any contractual penalties through inspection of the relevant documents and correspondences. - Contingency provisions: Understood the management's estimate and rationale for the contingency provision movement during the year.
-We analysed the movement throughout the life of the contract and discussed progress to date with project teams to determine whether the remaining contingency provision is sufficient coverage for the residual risks identified for those projects. - Assessment of costs-to-complete: Performed procedures on balance cost estimation, tested the historical accuracy of previous forecasts and discussed variances with project teams, tested that the costs incurred were accrued at year-end and tested the significant assumptions for balance costs-to-complete.
+- We understood the Company's policies and processes, control mechanisms and methods in relation to the revenue recognition for revenue from contracts with customers and evaluated the design and operative effectiveness of the financial controls through our test of control procedures - We obtained and read the terms of sample revenue contracts to evaluate the management's process to assess nature of contractual performance obligations, timing of transfer of control to customers and other relevant terms necessary for revenue recognition during the year - We tested revenue, on sample basis, recorded during the period closer to year-end by testing the underlying documentation - For contracts, on sample basis, accounted for under 'over the period in time' method, we performed the following procedures among others: - Provision for liquidated damages and claims: Discussed with management and project teams to understand the status of the project, likelihood of customers imposing any contractual penalties through inspection of the relevant documents, etc. - Contingency provisions: Understood the management's estimate and rationale for recording and changes to the contingency provision during the year.
+We discussed progress to date with project teams to determine whether the remaining contingency provision is sufficient for the residual risks identified for those projects. - Assessment of costs-to-complete: Performed procedures on balance cost estimation, compared actual costs to budgeted costs and discussed variances with project teams, tested the costs accrued at year-end and tested the significant assumptions for balance costs-to-complete.